 |Peak Season |

-So – for example – a Tanzania private safari might typically cost between $7,400 and $12,800 per person for 8 nights in Peak season at Premier camps.
-We might tailor-make a safari for less but it is unlikely to come in lower than the cost of a small group scheduled departure.
+So – for example – a Tanzania private safari might typically cost between $7,400 and $12,000 per person for 8 nights in Peak season at Premier camps.
+We might tailor-make a safari for less than this.
+BUT even a scheduled small group safari is not going to be less than $450 per person per night.

 These are average prices per night for the safari including any domestic flights, park fees, game drives and many activities.
 But they exclude the international flights.